SKopsap/spotifyV2/README.md

 > Our git development workflow as follows:

-- Main branch for live production/deployment on netlify hosting.
+- Main branch for live production/deployment with Netlify.
-- Development branch for stanging and testing so any rough commits don't get pushed straight into production (main).
+- Development branch for feature integration and application testing.
-- Local development branches for feature development.
+- Local development branches for ongoing feature development.

 ```
                              _______       _____